 "As for Rosemarine, I lett it runne all over my garden walls, not onlie because my bees love it but because it is the herb sacred to remembrance, and, therefore to friendship; whence a sprig of it hath a dumb language that maketh it the chosen emblem of our funeral wakes and in our burial grounds."
 Sir Thomas More (1478-1535)Rosemary or Rosemarinus officinalis is deemed to be a symbol of friendship and remembrance all over the world.
 The tradition of laying sprigs of rosemary over a coffin or tombstone dates back to ancient Egypt and was continued well into the Middle Ages.
 Sprigs of Rosemary have been found in the wrappings of Egyptian mummies and the Ancient Greeks used to burn branches of the herb on the altars of their Gods, considering it to be a sacred herb.
 Rosemarinus means "dew of the sea" and the herb grows wild in Mediterranean coastal areas.
 An evergreen shrub with strongly aromatic needle-like leaves, Rosemary is a member of the mint family and related to basil and thyme.

-It has been said that the Virgin Mary, when fleeing from Herod's soldiers, spread her blue cloak over a white flowering Rosemary bush to dry and when she removed it, the flowers had turned blue in her honour, hence the name Rosemary.
-It is also associated with ancient folk lore when Rosemary was called "Elf Leaf" and sprigs were hung around the home to keep out thieves and witches and to prevent the fairies from stealing young children.
+It has been suggested that the Virgin Mary, when fleeing from Herod's soldiers, spread her blue cloak over a white flowering Rosemary bush to dry and when she removed it, the flowers had turned blue in her honour, hence the name Rosemary.
+The herb has also associated with ancient folk lore when Rosemary was called "Elf Leaf" and sprigs were hung around the home to keep out thieves and witches and to prevent the fairies from stealing young children.
 It was burned during the Black Death in the 14th Century and carried and sniffed in 1665 to prevent catching the Great Plague of London.

 I've never had much success growing Rosemary.
 The pot on the left was grown from seed last year and out of twelve seeds planted, it was the only one to germinate.
 The pot on the right was bought from a garden centre in March and is beginning to grow rapidly.
 The plant in my garden is too woody to use in cooking and has therefore become an ornamental shrub.